devWhyqueue/ml-nerc/code/features/README.md

 Character-level features provide insights into the makeup of each token from the perspective of individual characters and short sequences.

 - **Character n-grams**: Extracts contiguous substrings (n-grams) of length 2.
-The extraction is limited to a maximum of 5 n-grams per token to maintain performance.
-These n-grams are useful to capture local character patterns.
+Extraction is limited to a maximum of 5 n-grams per token.
 - **Word Shape**: Transforms the token into a simplified “shape”.
 For example, "Acetaminophen" becomes `Xxxxxxxxxxxxx` and "FDA" becomes `XXX`.
 This abstraction helps the model understand patterns like capitalization and the presence of digits, without relying on the exact characters.